kmorrell27/UpperCrustCatering/_menus/weddings.md

 Let us help you plan for your very special day!
 We'll take the worry out of your hands and make sure this is the most memorable day of your lives.
-Full wait staff, including set-up, break down and cake cutting are available.
+Our wedding package is perfect for your special day, but don't forget to check out our [Elegant Buffet](/menus/elegant-buffets) menu options as well.

-*From $21.95 per person*
+*From $22.45 per person*

 * * *